Nuclear Radiology Residency

 Research and the Molecular Imaging Innovations Institute (MI4)

-As the Clinical Chief of the Molecular Imaging Innovation Institute (MI3), Dr. Joseph Osborne has positioned MI4 and his faculty (Dr. Ivanidze laboratory) to connect clinical care to database mining, preclinical studies (MI3—Belfer Research Building) and phase 0/1 studies where pharmacokinetic and pharmacodynamics studies will be performed (MI4—C.V.
+As the Clinical Chief of the Molecular Imaging Innovation Institute (MI3), Dr. Joseph Osborne has positioned MI4 and his faculty (Dr. Ivanidze laboratory) to connect clinical care to database mining, preclinical studies (MI3—Belfer Research Building), and phase 0/1 studies where pharmacokinetic and pharmacodynamics studies will be performed (MI4—C.V.
 Starr Pavilion).

-As inclusion is a large part of the mission, population health studies and outreach will be a component of the work being done.
+As inclusion is a large part of the mission, population health studies and outreach will be part of the work being done.
 It is distinct from the training program, but all are encouraged to join.
 Access to precision medicine and molecularly targeted therapies is as important to the service as the development of the technologies.

 Call Responsibilities